10 More Test Positive For COVID-19 In Faisalabad - UrduPoint

 He said that 119 beds were allocated at the Allied Hospital, 52 at the DHQ Hospital and 150 at Government General Hospital Ghulam Muhammad Abad for COVID-19 patients.

-At present, three patients were under treatment at the Allied Hospital.
-He further said that 63 confirmed patients were isolated at their homes in the district.
+At present, three patients were under treatment at the Allied Hospital and 93 confirmed patients had been isolated at their homes in the district.